colinkiama/last-one-flying/README.md

 #### Production Environment Setup

-Copy the following files and directories into an directory, to prepare the game for a production environment:
+Copy the following files and directories into a directory, to prepare the game for a production environment:

 - `assets/`
 - `src/`